 You can rent equipment on the hill.
-Full day lift tickets are $84 – and half day tickets from noon on are available.
+Full day lift tickets are being priced dynamically which means they change all the time.
+Half day tickets from noon on are available.
+Count on almost $120 for a ticket on Friday, Saturday or Sunday.
 Le Massif is famous for its short lift lines.
 Granted I skied on a weekday but we never waited more than a couple of minutes.

-In chatting with people on the gondola the one phrase we repeatedly heard – “this is the most beautiful mountain in eastern Canada to ski.”
+In chatting with people on the gondola the one phrase we repeatedly heard – “Le Massif is the most beautiful mountain in eastern Canada to ski.”

 I’d agree – and the snow here is awesome.